All Episodes

 This is in the Times.

-At the principal financial group, the company's decision reflected its assessment of its ability to compete in the environment created by the new law.
+At the Principal Financial Group, the company's decision reflected its assessment of its ability to compete in the environment created by the new law.

-We don't have a significant concentration anyone.
+We don't have a significant concentration anymore.

 Can I translate this for you?

-This decision reflected its own assessment of its ability to compete in the environment created by the new law.
+At Principal Financial, which had just canceled the health insurance for the John Locke Foundation employees, this decision reflected its own assessment of its ability to compete in the environment created by the new law.

-In other words, Principal Financial said we can't afford to stay in business under Obamacare.
+In other words, Principal Financial said, we can't afford to stay in business under Obamacare.

-So we're canceling these little plans here because we can't afford it.
+We're canceling these little plans here because we can't afford it.

 So the employees of the John Locke Foundation are without health insurance.

-Now United Healthcare is reportedly going to offer health plans to these former subscribers, including John Hood.
+Now, United Healthcare is reportedly going to offer health plans to these former subscribers, including John Hood.

-These plans are certainly going to be more expensive and less flexible.
+As competition shrinks, these plans are certainly going to be more expensive and less flexible.

-One based around health savings accounts, the other around health reimbursement accounts, and we had experienced excellent results, including several years of nearly level premiums.
+And we had experienced excellent results, including several years of nearly level premiums.

-Now we'll just have to see what uh administration ideologues and federal bureaucrats will permit us to buy.
+Now we'll just have to see what administration ideologues and federal bureaucrats will permit us to buy.

-So the McDonald's story in the Wall Street Journal yesterday and today, and now John Hood's post at the corner, it's unraveling.
+So the McDonald's story in the Wall Street Journal yesterday and today, now John Hood's post at the corner, it's unraveling.

 I don't mean that it's going away.

-I mean that it's Promises.
+I mean that it's promises.

 It's promises of lower cost.

-You get to keep your insurance, you get to keep your doctor, lower premium.
+You get to keep your doctor, lower premium.

-A lot sooner than it was supposed to.
+It's all unraveling a lot sooner than it was supposed to.

-And after that, 20, actually, 2012, 20, 2014, actually, was in the bulk of this was supposed to happen.
+See, this is all supposed to happen in 2012 and after that, actually 2012, 2014, actually, was when the bulk of this was supposed to happen.

 But you see, these idiots in the Democrat Party who write these pieces of legislation have no idea about the dynamic aspects of what they do.